An exchange today on Facebook about a dog that wouldn’t come back when called got me thinking.

 People tell me that giving their dog a fuss should be enough.
 I wonder how many dogs actually find a fuss salient and rewarding when they are out in the middle of a field with a festival of smells, sights and sounds?

 After a sufficient length of time, responding when called or whistled should be automatic for ex-freelancers Molly and Boris.
+(Make allowances and cut them some slack – be extra patient – if they have hit adolescence).

 For my main website and ‘stories’ of many dogs I have been to, please go to www.dogidog.co.uk